aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pageset/even/_index.md

 linktitle: Even
 articleTitle: Even
 second_title: Aspose.Words for .NET
-description: PageSet Even property.
-Gets a set with all the even pages of the document in their original order in C#.
+description: Retrieve a set of all even pages from your document in their original order with PageSet Even.
+Streamline your workflow and enhance document management!
 type: docs
 weight: 30
 url: /net/aspose.words.saving/pageset/even/